Martin Mull, hip comic and actor from 'Fernwood Tonight' and 'Roseanne,' dies at 80

 “In 1976 I was a guitar player and sit-down comic appearing at the Roxy on the Sunset Strip when Norman Lear walked in and heard me," Mull told The Associated Press in 1980.
 “He cast me as the wife beater on ‘Mary Hartman, Mary Hartman.’
 Four months later I was spun off on my own show.”

-In the 1980s he appeared in films including “Mr. Mom" and “Clue,” and in the 1990s had a recurring role on “Roseanne.”
+His co-star Jennifer Tilly said in an X post Friday that Mull was "such a witty charismatic and kind person."

+In the 1990s he was best known for his recurring role on several seasons on "Roseanne," in which he played a warmer, less sleazy boss to the title character, an openly gay man whose partner was played by Willard, who died in 2020.

-He would later play private eye Gene Parmesan on “Arrested Development,” and would be nominated for an Emmy in 2016 for a guest turn on “Veep.”
+Mull would later play private eye Gene Parmesan on “Arrested Development,” a cult-classic character on a cult-classic show, and would be nominated for an Emmy, his first, in 2016 for a guest run on “Veep.”

 “What I did on ‘Veep’ I’m very proud of, but I’d like to think it’s probably more collective, at my age it’s more collective,” Mull told the AP after his nomination.
 “It might go all the way back to ‘Fernwood.’”